SDXorg/PySD-Cookbook/docs/analyses/getting_started/Python.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Everything in python is an object.
--  Objects have different 'types'.
+-  Objects have different ‘types’.
 -  Objects can be made up of other objects.
 -  Variable names are just labels assigned to point to specific objects.